 - #1 between Interchange Cross Roads A and B, and is charged the minimum toll rate of \$0.20 per mile for two miles at Toll Gantry #2 between Interchange Cross Roads B and C, for a total toll of \$0.60.
 In the second example scenario, Vehicle 2, which is also a 2-axle vehicle with E-ZPass, enters the HOT lanes at Interchange Cross Road A and only travels a total of one mile to their exit at Interchange Cross Road B. During their trip, Vehicle 2 passes through one tolling segment before exiting the HOT lanes and is charged the minimum toll per trip of \$0.50 at Toll Gantry #1.
-The minimum per trip toll was charged because at only one mile traveled, the minimum \$0.20 per-mile toll rate would be less than the \$0.50 per trip minimum.
-As in all examples, the four existing general-purpose lanes many frage for all unphicles. remain free for all vehicles.
+The minimum near trip to the second examples. mile traveled, the minimum \$0.20 per-mile toll rate would be As in all examples, the four existing general-purpose lanes remain free for all vehicles.
 18 What is the Soft Rate Cap?
 Moving on from the minimum toll rate, let's talk about the soft rate cap, which is a set toll rate amount within an approved toll rate range that may be temporarily exceeded when either vehicle throughput or speed performance metrics are not met for a specific tolling segment.
-A predefined soft rate cap "mechanism" is necessary to ensure the developer charges toll rates only up to the soft cap unless warranted by traffic or speeds.
-The soft rate cap may be exceeded if the average traffic volume measured in a segment during the preceding fiveminute period exceeds 1,600 passenger car equivalent vehicles per hour per lane, OR the average speed in a segment during the preceding fiveminute period is below 50 miles per hour.
-Note that a speed threshold of 50 miles per hour.
+A predefined soft rate cap "mechanism" is necessary to ensure the developer charges toll rates only up to the soft cap unless The soft rate cap may be exceeded if the average traffic volume measured in a segment during the preceding five-minute period exceeds 1,600 passenger car equivalent vehicles per hour per lane, OR the average speed in a segment during the preceding five-minute period is below 50 miles per hour.
 Note that a speed threshold of 50 miles per hour is used here with the soft rate cap.
 This is higher than the 45 miles per hour overall minimum speed desired for the HOT lanes.
 The 5 mile per hour buffer is included here because the speeds are monitored in the previous 5-minute period.
 Allowing the soft rate cap to be exceeded if traffic levels become high enough is important because if traffic reaches certain levels that are understood to be approaching HOT lane capacity, speeds could decrease quickly even with small increases in traffic.
-Allowing the soft cap to be exceeded if speeds become low enough is important to ensure the overall mobility goals of the project are being achieved, even during more unique travel demand
+Allowing the soft cap to be exceeded if speeds become low enough is important to ensure the overall mobility goals of the project are being achieved, even during more unique travel demand situations.